Contraction $\mathcal{L}_1$-Adaptive Control using Gaussian Processes: - : Riemannian Energy with Gaussian Process Learning

 As in~\eqref{eqn:system_dynamics}, $F(\xi,x,u)$ represents the actual dynamics, but now $\hat{F}(\xi,x,u)$ represents the learned dynamics as opposed to $\bar{F}(\xi,x)$ representing the conservative nominal model.

 Consider a desired state-input pair $(x_d(t),u_d(t))$, which is now designed by the planner using the learned dynamics $\hat{F}$, i.e., $\dot{x}_d(t) = \hat{F}(\xi(t),x_d(t),u_d(t))$, as opposed to the nominal dynamics $\bar{F}$.
 Note that $\hat{F}$ contains the nominal dynamics and the mean dynamics of the GP predictive distribution in~\eqref{eqn:function:posterior}.
-That is, $\hat{F}$ is deterministic, and therefore any planner being used does not have to rely on uncertainty propagation to ensure safety.
+That is, $\hat{F}$ is deterministic, and therefore any planner that is being used does not have to rely on uncertainty propagation to ensure safety.
 The goal now is to design the input $u(t)$ such that the state $x(t)$ of~\eqref{eqn:learned_dynamics} tracks $x_d(t)$ while remaining inside of pre-computable tube with high probability.
-Similar to the $\mathcal{RL}_1$ input in~\eqref{eqn:Rl1_input}, the \rellone-\gp input is composed as where the individual components mirror those in~\eqref{eqn:CCM_input},~\eqref{eqn:state-predictor},~\eqref{eqn:adaptation_law}, and~\eqref{eqn:control_law}, but are now designed for the learning-based representation of the dynamics in~\eqref{eqn:learned_dynamics}.
-However, the major distinction is that $\hat{u}_{c,\hat{F}}(t)$ is designed to track $x_d(t)$ using the learned dynamics $\hat{F}$ (as opposed to the nominal dynamics $\bar{F}$), and the adaptive input $\hat{u}_{a,\hat{F}}(t)$ now compensates for the \textit{remainder uncertainty} $h - \nu_N$ as opposed to the uncertainty $h$.\ Similar to $u_c(t)$ in~\eqref{eqn:CCM_input}, $\hat{u}_{c,\hat{F}}(t)$ is defined as where $k_{c,\hat{F}}$ is defined via the analytic solution of the following QP:

-where now $\dot{x}_k$ is is defined as $\dot{x}_k(t) = \hat{F}(\xi(t),x(t),u_d(t) + k)$, compared to $\dot{x}_k(t) = \bar{F}(x(t),u_d(t) + k)$ as in~\eqref{eqn:CCM_optimization}.
-The incorporation of the learned mean function $\nu_N(\xi,x)$ into the contraction theoretic input is possible due to the fact that the CCM $M(x)$ synthesized for the nominal dynamics $\bar{F}$ satisfying the conditions in~\eqref{eqn:CCM_conditions} is also a valid CCM for both the uncertain dynamics $F$ and the learned dynamics $\hat{F}$~\cite[Lemma~1]{lopez2020adaptive}.
-The implication is that the CCM $M(x)$ does not need to be re-synthesized whenever the model is updated.
-To be precise, this property of the CCM $M(x)$ holds because the condition in~\eqref{eqn:killing} implies that the vectors $[b]_{\cdot,j}(x)$ form a Killing vector field for $M(x)$.
+Similar to the $\mathcal{CL}_1$ input in~\eqref{eqn:Rl1_input}, the \rellone-\gp input is composed as